ps-bits/go-agents/README.md

 # go-agents
-A wrapper around Go's concurrency.
-Gives an alternative flavor for doing concurrency.
+A package that gives an alternative flavor to Go's concurrency.

 ## Usage
-'Agents' are go routines that hold data (an internal state), and processes messages.
+'Agents' are go routines that hold data (an internal state), and processes messages, throug a function called a "reader".
-To create an Agent, you need to declare a Message, Data and a "reader".
+To create an Agent, you need to first declare a Message, Data and a reader.
 Then create a manager, and then finally the Agent.

 ```go
 type Message struct {